IBM/db2sock-ibmi/README.md

 - Enables any version of EIM style DB2 profile switch, again because Apache provides (free).
 ```

+## DB2 map other databases (future)
 Imagination run wild, db2 socket interface
 'map' other socket based database requests into db2.
 ```
 php, node, ruby, python mysql/maria client <-port 3306-> db2 libdb400 socket server
 ```

+## Disclaimer
 Ok, no promise, but, you get the idea.
+A basic design change is needed to PASE libdb400.a to enable a better future.
+We would like to do this publicly so ALL may clearly understand libdb400.a technology, and, possibly contribute.
-Author two cents, when stable, start using this driver,
-you will grow function by leaps with very little effort.
+Author two cents, when stable, start using this driver, you will grow function by leaps with very little effort.

 #Run
 Place new libdb400.a in some directory (mytest).